TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/customization.md

 ## Applications

-Description of how we add custom apps to the Core Portal workbench using TAPIS and the TACC Cloud.
+Description of how we add custom apps to the portal workbench using TAPIS and the TACC Cloud.

 Link from here to the documents detailing: